akshat-mishra-ds/GlobusSoft-Assignment/README.md

 2. Facial embeddings are extracted.
 3. Cosine similarity is calculated between embeddings.
 4. A threshold is applied to determine whether the faces belong to the same person.

-## Notes

-* The current implementation uses the first detected face from each image.
-* Similarity threshold can be adjusted based on desired accuracy.
-* InsightFace provides both face detection and embedding extraction.